larpon/pluggable/README.md

 The idea is fairly simple:

+Application develpers expose an API in V code that plugin authors can use.
-Let plugin authors write plugins in a way so anyone can simply drop it into an application's code base and rebuild the application with a `-d` flag - and *BOOM* the application has magic new capabilities.
+Plugin authors write plugins in plain V source that can be added to the project, which is then recompiled with a set of `-d` flags and *BOOM* the application has magic new capabilities.
 Done.
+New or removed plugins only need to be enabled *once* so any following development *does not* need to use any special flags - you develop the project as you would normally.

-No run time loading, no ghost calls to functions or methods that are missing, no crashes, no separate build processes or weird compiler flags, everything is evaluated and predictable at compile time like any other V source code, making sure everything works and nothing is missing - resulting in a rock solid application run.
+No run time loading, no ghost calls to missing functions or methods, no null function pointers, no crashes, no separate build processes or weird compiler flags.
+Everything is predictable and evaluated at compile time like any other V source code, making sure everything works and nothing is missing - resulting in a rock solid application run as you are used to with V.

-CIR*Plugins*, happens to be easier to compile into the application, rather than compiled externally (because of how trivial V makes it to build applications).
+CIR*Plugins*, happens to be compiled into the application, rather than compiled externally (because of how trivial V makes it to build applications).
 So, you should not see or really compare CIRPs to classic dynamically loaded plugins.
+They just happen to solve the same kind of problem and works in a similar way.

-See them as a mechanism providing developers an easy way to extend V source code in a well-defined, pluggable manner that is easy to distribute and safe to write since you implement and develop against a *well defined API interface*.
+See CIRPs as a mechanism providing developers an easy way to extend V source code in a well-defined, pluggable manner that is easy to distribute and safe to write since you implement and develop against a *well defined API interface*.
 In many aspects they are like classic plugins, but then again not (especially since they're compiled-in).